-The 2010 Adopted Budget transfers the Seattle Youth Violence Prevention Initiative (SYVPI) funds from Finance General to the Department of Neighborhoods.
-This transfer also moves the SYVPI Program Manager from the Office of Policy and Management to DON.
+The 2010 Proposed Budget transfers the Seattle Youth Violence Prevention Initiative (SYVPI) funds from Finance General to the Department of Neighborhoods.
+This transfer also moves the SYVPI Program Manager from the Office of Policy and Management to the DON.

-In 2010, the City will continue working on three neighborhood plan updates and commence activities to update two additional neighborhood plans.
+In 2010, the City will follow through on three neighborhood plan updates related to communities with new light rail stations, but will also combine and restructure some of its other neighborhood planning efforts.
 This represents a slight restructuring of Neighborhood Planning work, and therefore a full-time position is reduced to part-time and another technical position is abrogated.
 The remaining work will be distributed to other departments that have existing neighborhood planning staff.
-In addition, all contract work for translation and outreach for the neighborhood planning work is transferred to DON from the Department of Planning and Development in order to create efficiencies with DON's existing translation and outreach staff and work program.
+Lastly, all contract work for translation and outreach for the neighborhood planning work is transferred to DON from the Department of Planning and Development in order to create efficiencies with DON's existing translation and outreach staff and work program.

 Staff for youth civic engagement work and the South Park Action Agenda is added to support focused neighborhood and community work in these areas.
-Transferring the South Park Action Agenda work and a position to manage this work, and adding a position to staff the youth civic engagement activities will better align these two important community efforts within the Department.
+Transferring the South Park Action position into DON, and funding the youth position with Neighborhood Matching Fund resources, help better align this important community work within the Department.

-Other budget changes include a small reduction of staff hours at Neighborhood Payment Information Service Centers, a decrease in information publications by the Customer Service Bureau, a reduction in Office for Education consultant resources, reclassification of positions to better align them with assigned work, small reductions in administrative budgets, and a small one-time add to implement a youth policy project.
+Other budget changes include a small reduction of staff hours at Neighborhood Payment Information Service Centers, a decrease in information publications, a reduction in Office for Education consultant resources, reclassification of positions to better align them with assigned work, and small reductions in administrative budgets.